ePages-de/epages-docs/pages/apps/getting-started.md

 }
 {% endhighlight %}

-# Call limits

-API call limit means that the rate at which requests to the API are called are limited and defined by ePages.
+# API call limit

+Requests to the API are limited and defined by ePages.
-The calls are limited to 6000 API calls per auth token per hour.
-Once, the limit is exceeded, the call will return HTTP status XYZ and a message telling you that you've been limited.
+Once the limit is exceeded, the request will return HTTP status `429 - Too many requests` and a message telling you that you've been limited.

-The rate limit usage is returned in the response headers from each request, e.g.
+The rate limit is returned in the response headers from each request, e.g.

 {% highlight text %}
-HTTP 1.1 200 OK
-RateLimit-Limit: 6000
+x-ratelimit-limit: 6000
-RateLimit-Remaining: 5896
-Rate-Limit-Reset: to be defined
+x-ratelimit-remaining: 5999
+x-ratelimit-reset: 2015-02-20T13:14:34.611Z
 {% endhighlight %}

-RateLimit-Limit: number of calls you are allowed per day
+x-ratelimit-limit: number of calls you are allowed per per auth token per hour

-RateLimit-Remaining: number of calls you can make before hitting the limit
+x-ratelimit-remaining: number of calls you can make before hitting the limit

-RateLimit-Reset: next time the limit will be updated.
+x-ratelimit-reset: next time the limit will be updated.

+# Here we go!

 **Any questions?**